 When one thinks of coloured gemstones, three jewels in blue, red and green come to mind first.
-Sapphires, rubies and emeralds have been favourites for thousands of years, and continue to be admired.
+Sapphires, rubies, and emeralds have been favorites for thousands of years, and continue to be admired.
 Their place of prominence in the gemstone’s world is such that they are often referred to as the “Big Three”.
 The three coloured gemstones are even more rare and precious than diamonds.
 All other gemstones called semi-precious gemstones due to their occurrence, hardness and value assessment.

 By definition a ruby is only red, an emerald only green and sapphires occur in many colours a real colourful variety from well-known blues over all colours of the rainbow.
 Until recently, only sapphire, ruby and emerald were officially called precious gems and one of the most scare natural treasures.
 The precious categorization is a reference to value: a really fine sapphire, emerald or ruby can be priced higher per carat than a diamond.

 These three precious gemstones come in many qualities, sizes and designs, enough to fit anyone’s tastes and a range of budgets.